 - Skin will become more hydrated, softer and smoother

 - Lymphatic drainage is boosted

 - Improves circulation and delivery of nutrients to the skin

-A word of warning – You may experience breakouts, bad breath, body odor, a short period of headaches, fatigue or just a feeling of blah, while your body adjusts.
-This is only temporary, but believe me your skin will thank you in the end.
+A word of warning – You may experience breakouts, bad breath, body odour, a short period of headaches, fatigue or just a feeling of blah, while your body adjusts.
+This is only temporary, but believe me, your skin will thank you in the end.